GridOPTICS/GridPACK/docs/user_manual/sphinx/Section8-ApplicationModules.rst

 standard format is PSS/E v23 and is specified via the ``networkConfiguration`` field in the input XML file.
 The v33, v34, v35 and v36 formats can be used by appending ``_v33``, ``_v34``, ``_v35``, or ``v_36`` to the ``networkConfiguration`` field.
-To include a version 33 network configuration file, modify the network configuration line in the input XML file to
+For example, to include a version 33 network configuration file, modify the network configuration line in the input XML file to

 ::